JoWatson2011/trove-marketplace/developer-diary.md

 During the process, I have also started migrating the app to Typescript.
 The pages are all `.tsx` file, and I have migrated one of my existing components to `.tsx` also.
 I will continue to do this incrementally.

+_08 Feb 2025_ I added a django server and [hosted it on Render](https://trove-marketplace.onrender.com).
+I found the Render docs [here](https://render.com/docs/deploy-django) very helpful.
+So far it has only one endpoint at /api/healthcheck.
+I plan on implementing use rauthentication first.